horvatovichlab/MSIWarp/README.md

 import msiwarp as mx
 s = [mx.peak(i, mz_i, h_i, 1.0) for i, (mz_i, h_i) in enumerate(zip(mzs, hs))]
 ```
-To search for an optimal warping between a pair of spectra we have to provide a set of warping nodes.

 ### Setting up the warping nodes
+There are two fundamental choices for placing the warping nodes: (i) use the same warping nodes for all spectra, or (ii) place the warping nodes uniquely for each spectrum.
+If we choose (i), we must setup the warping nodes prior to searching for the optimal aligments.
+If we choose (ii), we must select a node placement method and set provide the corresponding parameters.

+A warping node has three parameters: an m/z position, a slack, and a number of evaluation points.

-The slack is equal to the number of steps times the step size (node delta)
+slack is equal to the number of steps times the step size (node delta)
 ```python
 nodes = mx.initialize_nodes(node_mzs, node_deltas, n_steps)
 ```